aroberge/reeborg-world-creation/teaching_py/why-repeat.md

 I believe that, until students have seen that functions can have arguments, such as `take("token")`, and have seen the concept of a variable, it is better to use `repeat` than the standard Python for loop idiom.[^2]

-I should also mention that I have often seen the following awful construct by Python beginners, some of which were competent programmers in other languages:
+I should also mention that I have often seen the following awful construct by Python beginners, some of whom were competent programmers in other languages:

 ```py
 for i in range(len(some_list)):